Stratford Junior High 1950-1978

 How Woodlawn Started

 The Woodlawn Program was founded in 1971 by Ray Anderson, a teacher at Wakefield, Jeffrey Kallen, Bill Hale, and others who felt a pressing need to provide a more individualized, caring environment for students.
 They made a proposal to the Arlington County School Board to form an alternative high school program.
 Woodlawn was created for students looking for change and experimentation.
-It opened with 171 juniors and seniors in its first year, adding sophomores, during the second year, increasing the student enrollment to 273.
+It opened with 171 juniors and seniors in its first year, adding sophomores during the second year, increasing the student enrollment to 273.

 Students were responsible for their own educational program.
 Most classes at Woodlawn met three times a week and were graded on a credit or no credit basis.
 Most work was done outside the classroom with independent studies being common.
-Some classes met only a half hour a week.
+Some classes met for only a half hour a week.
 If a student wanted to learn something but there wasn’t a class, they could make a proposal to a teacher.
 If possible, the teacher would “sponsor” that class for the student(s) and meet with the teacher once a week, doing the rest of the work independently.
 Apprenticeships could also replace classes.

 Woodlawn did not have a principal; Ray Anderson was the head teacher.
 The governing body for the school was, and still is, Town Meeting which was made up of all students and teachers in the program.
-Town Meeting allowed students to have an equal voice within the school.
+Town Meetings allowed students to have an equal voice within the school.
 Both faculty and students interviewed new staff members.

 Woodlawn had fewer students and smaller class sizes than the other schools in Arlington.
-Students called teachers by their first names, and there was equality amongst students and faculty.
+Students called teachers by their first names, and there was equality among students and faculty.
 This and the small size allowed students and teachers to develop personal relationships.
 Every student had a Teacher Advisor (TA) who mentored the students and helped them develop their educational program.

 Woodlawn had few rules and regulations, allowing students to learn for the sake of learning.
 Students were, however, expected to behave responsibly and make educated decisions.
 Verbum Sap Sat (“A word to the wise is sufficient”) was decided as the school’s motto after it was suggested to Ray by a friend.